kchulj/docs-bosagora-io/docs/13-flash-layer.md

 ### Opening a Channel

 Channels are opened by the peer that provides the initial funds.
 This peer is referred to as the *funding peer*.
 Channels are marked as open with an on-chain transaction called the *funding transaction*.
-With funding transactions, the funds are locked with a multisig.
+With funding transactions, the funds are locked with a multi-sig.
 The funds can only be consumed in a manner that both peers mutually agree on and provide the signatures for.

 The steps are as follows:

 1. The funding peer first creates the funding transaction and proposes opening a new channel to its peer, because publishing the funding transaction without any communication with the peer may result in losing the allocated funds forever.
 2. The peer either rejects the channel according to its own configuration or accepts it, which triggers a set of additional steps before the channel is actually opened.
 3. Before the funding peer can publish the funding transaction, two off-chain transactions are created and the peers exchange their signatures for them.
 These transactions are called *trigger* and *settlement*.
 They give both parties the means to close the channel at any point.
-The trigger transaction is an off-chain transaction which spends the funds from the funding transaction.
+The trigger transaction is an off-chain transaction that spends the funds from the funding transaction.
 If published to the blockchain, it begins a *non-collaborative channel close*.
 4. Once the funding peer collects the required signatures for trigger and settlement transactions, it publishes the funding transaction to the Bosagora network.
 5. Both peers continuously monitor the blockchain for externalization of the funding transaction.
 Externalization of the funding transaction marks the opening of the channel on the blockchain and the Flash nodes start accepting payments on the newly opened channel after that.